 Here are some examples that might provide a glance over the vast dissimilarities between British English and American English:

-• Use of Vocabulary
+- Use of Vocabulary

 The major and highly noticeable difference between American English and British English is the vocabulary.
 There are many words that are prominent in everyday usage and have completely different meanings in both British as well as American English.
 For instance, Americans ‘use an elevator’ while the British ‘take the lift.’
 French fries are referred to as ‘chips’ in England and Americans call it ‘fries’.
 The British ‘wear trousers’ but ‘Americans’ wear pants.
-‘Vacation’ in American English is termed as ‘holiday’ in British English.
+‘Vacation’ in American English is termed as ‘holiday’ in British English. - Use of Spellings

 American English have converted British spellings to generate differences.
 The use of spellings is another source to spot numerous differences.
 American English focuses more on how the word looks rather than changing sounds unlike, British English.
 The British spelling of colour is color in American English.
 Similarly, words like honour, labour, and favour are spelled as honor, labor, and favor in American English.
 American English removes the letter ‘u’ to spell the word as it sounds.
 The ending of verb forms of some words are also changed around in American English.
-In British English the word organise ends with ‘ise’ while in American English the same word ends with ‘ize’, Other examples of such words are analyse and realise which are written as analyze and realize.
+In British English the word organise ends with ‘ise’ while in American English the same word ends with ‘ize’, Other examples of such words are analyse and realise which are written as analyze and realize. - Use of collective nouns

 Collective nouns are generally used to address a group.
 In American English collective nouns are always singular unlike British English where collective nouns are used both in singular and plural forms depending on the usage.
-One such example is, Americans will say, “The band is performing exceptionally today” but in British English one can say “The Band is performing exceptionally today,” or “The band are performing exceptionally today”.
+One such example is, Americans will say, “The band is performing exceptionally today” but in British English one can say “The Band is performing exceptionally today,” or “The band are performing exceptionally today”. - Use of Past tense

 British English commonly uses past perfect tense, for instance, “I have just given him some chocolates”.
-Contrary to British English, American English uses simple past along with ‘just’, for example “I just gave him some chocolates.”
+Contrary to British English, American English uses simple past along with ‘just’, for example “I just gave him some chocolates.” - Use of Prepositions

 Prepositions are also used differently in BRITISH and American English.
 The British say “They will travel in a train“, while Americans say “They will travel on a train”.
-When addressing time or a specific day, British English uses the preposition ‘at’, for instance, “She’ll be home at Christmas” The same sentence is framed as “She’ll be home on Christmas” in American English
+When addressing time or a specific day, British English uses the preposition ‘at’, for instance, “She’ll be home at Christmas” The same sentence is framed as “She’ll be home on Christmas” in American English - Use of Question tags

 Question tags are questions that originate from an existing sentence.
 The tag follows the statement with the auxiliary verb in the sentence, changing its meaning from positive to negative, for example, ‘The night is chilly, isn’t it?’ or ‘You don’t want the last slice of pizza, do you?’
 Including question tags while speaking is very common in British English, it is one kind of validation that the British use.
-It is not entirely wrong to use question tags in American English, but it is less common and is not commonly used in everyday conversations.
+It is not entirely wrong to use question tags in American English, but it is less common and is not commonly used in everyday conversations. - Time

 American and British English have differences in the way time structure is vocalized.
 In American English, time is specified as “quarter after eight” for 8:15.
 In British English, time is indicated as “quarter past eight”.
 Variation also exists in the manner of writing time.
 The Americans always use a decimal point or period while writing time digitally, it is written as 8.00, however, the British use a colon, they write 8:00.
-In courseware designing, it is essential to address such minor variations.
+In courseware designing, it is essential to address such minor variations. - Date

 While addressing dates too, British and American English follow dissimilar ways.
 The British say, “John’s wedding anniversary is the 10 of October,” whereas the Americans say “John’s wedding anniversary is on October 10th.”
 Even when date is written, the format varies, the Americans write “March 16, 2012” and the British write, “16 March 2012”, the comma is not added in the British version.